LibertyLeo/Android-Approach/README.md

 11. Preload and cache the downloaded image.
 12. Adjust the keyboard status when once finish searching.
 Add a tip progress bar for display the load progress.
 13. Add the function of go back when pressed the return key, add the judgement for handling unusual scheme.

+14. Make the movement of the sun reversible, add extra animations such as scaling regularly or rounded with the light.
+One more, add the click gesture for rising when its falling or falling when its rising.